-Often one of the hardest parts about bankruptcy is dealing with the inaccurate myths.
-Often, what people hear about the bankruptcy process are simply not true.
+Often one of the hardest parts about bankruptcy is dealing with inaccurate myths.
+Often, what people hear about the bankruptcy process is simply not true.
 In an effort to dispel some of the myths we have assembled a list of common myths followed by the facts.

 Myth: An individual filing for bankruptcy will lose everything.
 Fact: No. In fact, many people who file for bankruptcy keep many of their major assets.

 Myth: Bankruptcy lasts for 7 years and you can’t get credit for that time.
 Fact: A number of factors determine how long a bankruptcy can last, such as income, or whether you are a first time bankrupt.
 This answer can vary.

 Myth: Student loans cannot be released by bankruptcy.
 Fact: Bankruptcy can actually help with student loan debt if you have been out of school for 7+ years.

 Myth: If a husband or wife file for bankruptcy or a proposal, then their spouse will also have to file.
 Fact:No. Your spouse can decide how they need to proceed based on their own finances.